sugi-lang/sugi/README.md

 ## Sugi

-A new type-oriented programming language with the power of lua.
+Ideas for a new type-oriented programming language with the power of lua.

 ## Tutorial